 Providence House is Greater Cleveland’s only free, voluntary, non-custodial program.
 We provide emergency shelter, direct care, and medical care and monitoring to at-risk children aged newborn through twelve years old when their parents/guardians are not able to care for them due to crises.
 Children benefit from the home-like environment provided by one of our two crisis nurseries:

-Leo’s House: A Crisis Nursery supports our traditional Crisis Nursery services for up to 20 children at a time.
+Leo’s House -supports our traditional Crisis Nursery services for up to 20 children at a time.

-Elisabeth’s House: The Prentiss Pediatric Crisis Nursery supports up to 10 children at a time who also have medical conditions.
+Elisabeth’s House - our Pediatric Crisis Nursery, which supports up to 10 children at a time who also have medical conditions.

 While children stay in our nurseries, Licensed Social Workers work with parents and guardians through family preservation services to provide support, guidance, and education to address each family’s specific needs.
 Our community-based support services extend this programming beyond our campus, allowing families in partner organizations to build safety nets and preventative solutions before the need for our nurseries arises.

-Our unique program is a comprehensive service based on nearly 40 years of experience, the latest research in our industry, and proven evidence-based programs and practices that can help prevent child abuse and neglect, reduce foster care placements, and strengthen families.
+Our unique program is a comprehensive service based on more than 40 years of experience, the latest research in our industry, and proven evidence-based programs and practices that can help prevent child abuse and neglect, reduce foster care placements, and strengthen families.